Stoke-upon-Trent

-Stoke-upon-Trent, commonly called Stoke is one of the six towns that along with Hanley, Burslem, Fenton, Longton and Tunstall form the city of Stoke-on-Trent, in Staffordshire, England.
+Stoke-upon-Trent, also known as Stoke, is one of the six towns that along with Hanley, Burslem, Fenton, Longton and Tunstall form the city of Stoke-on-Trent, in Staffordshire, England.

 The town was incorporated as a municipal borough in 1874.
-In 1910 it became one of the six towns that federated to become the County Borough of Stoke-on-Trent and later the City of Stoke-on-Trent.
-Since federation in 1910 it has the seat of the city's council, though Stoke-on-Trent's city centre is usually regarded as being the nearby town of Hanley which, since federation, has been the most commercially important of the six towns.
+In 1910 the six towns federated to become the County Borough of Stoke-on-Trent and later the City of Stoke-on-Trent.
+Since federation in 1910 it has been the seat of the city's council, although the city centre is regarded as being in nearby Hanley.

 Name

 On 1 April 1910, the town was federated into the county borough of Stoke-on-Trent.
 By 1925 the area was granted city status.

 Confusion can arise over the similarity of this town's name to that of the larger city.
 If the new borough had to be named after one of the original towns, the main reason for using "Stoke" is that this was where the new town's administration was sited, which in turn was because Stoke had the main transport links.

 The river, canal, mainline railway, and trunk road passed through the centre of Stoke.
 Stoke also had the main railway station (other towns were connected by the "loop" line) making the name of Stoke perhaps the most familiar outside the area.
 It made sense to name the city after the oldest and most commonly recognised name, even though it was not then the most significant town from a commercial perspective.
 (The commercial centre was Hanley, elevated and therefore relatively free, for most of the year, of the city's smog and smoke.)